In addition to supporting and promoting GEP Partner Programs, GEP also works with partners to create new programs.

 The Summits bring together hundreds of entrepreneurs, investors, mentoring groups, academics, and policy makers from all over the world, to discuss topics from fostering broad-based economic growth and facilitating an entrepreneurial business climate, to supporting growth of high potential start-ups and creating jobs for millions of youth and others globally.

-Three nations have already hosted Summits- Indonesia (2011), Turkey (2011), and United Arab Emirates (2012).
-Our next Global Entrepreneurship Summit will happen in Malaysia in the fall of this year.
+Four nations have already hosted Summits: Indonesia (2011), Turkey (2011), United Arab Emirates (2012), and Malaysia (2013).
+Our next Global Entrepreneurship Summit will happen in Morocco in the fall of this year.